lesandie/flask-app/README.md

                 * B. If username’s birthday is today:
 { “message”: “Hello, <username>!
 Happy birthday!” }

-2. For the database I'll use PostgreSQL.
-This cluster must be highly available in case one zone goes down and even in case a whole region goes down due to a natural disaster (tip: if you have proper automation backup and recovery in failover region could be an option) - Using managed solution is not allowed
+2. For the database I'll use PostgreSQL (Kubernetes cluster GKE).
+This cluster is highly available in case one zone goes down and even in case a whole region goes down due to a natural disaster with a proper automation backup and recovery in failover region.

-3. Produce a system diagram of your solution deployed to either AWS or GCP (it's not required to support both cloud platforms).
+3. There is diagram of the solution deployed to GCP

-4. Write configuration scripts for building and no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider.
+4. Ansible playbook for building and no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider.

-Implicit requirements:
-1. The code produced by you is expected to be of high quality.
-2. The solution must have tests, runnable locally, and deployable to the cloud.
+5. The tests, are runnable locally with Pytest, and deployable to the cloud using Github actions

-## Hello app
+## Deploy and test locally Hello app

 The app is located in the hello folder.
 To test it locally there are some requirements to be met: